gertingold/tools4scicomp/manuscript/profiling.rst

               O. M. Friesch, A. E. Kaplan, W. P. Schleich, `Quantum carpets made simple <http://www.physics.sk/aps/pubs/1998/aps_1998_48_3_323.pdf>`_,
               Acta Phys.
 Slov. **48**, 323 (1998).
+.. [#lru_cache] An alternative approach to caching would consist in using the
+              ``functools.lru_cache`` decorator.
+However, in our specific case it turns out that the overhead introduced by the ``lru_cache`` has a significant impact on the performance.
+The situation might be different if it is more time consuming to obtain the results to be cached.
 .. [#kern] The command name ``kernprof`` makes reference to the author of the package
            Robert Kern.